• Skip to primary navigation

 • Any type of canned tomatoes will work.
 I used petite diced since my kids are not fans of the larger chunks of tomatoes.

 • Instant Pot Version.
-Follow steps 1-4, secure lid, set dial to sealing position, cook on high pressure for 15 minutes.
+Follow steps 1-4, secure the lid, set the dial to the sealing position, and cook on high pressure for 15 minutes.

 • Prep Time: 10 minutes